 Originally from Houston, Texas, Kelley worked in her hometown for over five years at the Chinese Community Center, promoting important issues that were key to the Asian community there.
 As a 3.5 generation Chinese-American, she was first exposed to AAPI issues while studying for her Bachelors in Social Work at The University of Texas.
 Impassioned to learn more about advocating for her community, she completed her Master of Social Work degree at Washington University in St. Louis.
 Kelley is passionate about advocacy, giving back to her community and volunteering - in her spare time, she runs for causes that are close to her heart, and has been a Big Sister through the Big Sisters Big Brothers program for over five years.

-Joyce Pisnanont has over 15 years of experience working with Asian Pacific Islander community development organizations, including for several National CAPACD members in New York, California and Washington.
+Joyce has over 15 years of experience working with Asian Pacific Islander community development organizations, including for several National CAPACD members in New York, California, and Washington.
 Most recently, Joyce worked with Seattle Chinatown International District Preservation and Development Authority as the Director of IDEA Space – an economic development resource and design center.
 Her previous experiences have ranged from fund development and grants management, to advocacy and community organizing, to establishing and growing programs that build local leadership capacity.
 Joyce is a graduate of the University of California, Berkeley’s Masters in Social Welfare program.

 Jennet is originally from Rhode Island.
 She worked at the Southeast Asia Resource Action Center (SEARAC) in Washington DC, first as the Women’s Leadership Advocate before transitioning to Director of Operations and Resource Development.
 As Director of Operations and Resource Development, Jennet directed financial operations, coordinated fundraising activities, and created internal organizational infrastructure.
 During graduate school, she interned with PATH, an international health nonprofit, in Cambodia.
-She also was a graduate extern with the Office of Leadership and Organization Development at Mayo Clinic in Minnesota.
+She was also a graduate extern with the Office of Leadership and Organization Development at Mayo Clinic in Minnesota.
 She has a BA from Brown University and an MBA from the Yale School of Management.